 September 15 — Police in a north Denver suburb shot and injured a man inside a home while a SWAT team was serving a search warrant, according to the Westminster Police Department.
 Officers encountered a man they say had a gun.
 They fired, striking the man.
 Police have not released information on the man's condition.

 August 15 — Denver Police shot and fatally injured a woman just before midnight.
 Officers approached a "vehicle of interest" at Colfax Avenue and Perry Street when one of the two occupants, later identified as Jamie Fernandez, 31, got out and fled down an alleyway, according to Division Cheif of Patrol Ron Thomas.
 Officers pursued, then Fernandez turned and fired at officers, he said at a news briefing.
 Police returned fire and struck her.
 Thomas said a "significant" number of rounds were exchanged.
 She later died at the Denver Health Medical Center.
 The other suspect, Justin Lucero, is in custody.
 No officers were injured.
 Officials said the officers have been put on modified duty.
 Police did not offer more information about what made the vehicle suspicious.
 The Denver Office of the Medical Examiner determined the cause of death was from multiple gunshot wounds and was ruled it a homicide.
+In July 2020, Denver's District Attorney decided not to file charges against the police officers.
+Beth McCann said the shooting of Jamie Fernandez was legally justified and that no criminal charges are warranted against Denver Police Officer Ismael Lopez or Corporal Brandon Reyes.

 August 7 — A Costilla County Sheriff's deputy was shot multiple times while responding to a burglary call in the Sangre de Cristo Ranches, according to the Costilla County Sheriff's Office.
 It's unclear how or why the deputy was shot.
 The deputy was transported to the San Luis Valley hospital in stable condition.